 Germany launches raids over suspected Mitsubishi diesel fraud

-German prosecutors on Tuesday said they were searching business premises across the country as part of an investigation into suspected diesel emissions cheating involving Mitsubishi cars.
-Frankfurt prosecutors said they had opened a fraud investigation against executives at "an international car group, a subsidiary of an international car dealership and two international car suppliers".
+Frankfurt, Jan 21 (AFP) German prosecutors on Tuesday said they were searching business premises across the country as part of an investigation into suspected diesel emissions cheating involving Mitsubishi cars.
+Frankfurt prosecutors said they had opened a fraud investigation against senior employees at "an international car group", two international car suppliers and a car dealership.

+Japan's Mitsubishi Motors is in a three-way alliance with Renault and Nissan.
+The group is one of the world's biggest automakers.
+Prosecutors said the probe focused on Mitsubishi diesel vehicles with 1.6- and 2.2-litre engines that were given Germany's highest Euro 5 and Euro 6 ratings depending on their adherence to emissions standards.

-Raids were taking place at 10 commercial sites across Germany including in the states of Hesse, Bavaria and Lower Saxony.
+"There is a suspicion that the engines are equipped with a so-called shutdown device" that makes them appear less polluting in lab tests than they actually are on the road, the prosecutors' statement said.
+Police officers were raiding 10 commercial sites across Germany, including in the states of Hesse, Bavaria and Lower Saxony, they added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)